 Petra is about 120Km away and the Wadi Rum desert is only 70Km away.
 There are two bus companies (Jett and Trust) connecting Amman to Aqaba.

 Aqaba is also becoming a popular destination for scuba diving in the Red Sea and as a connecting city to visit Israel.

-There aren’t many buses to get to the Wadi Rum and once you arrive there I suggest you to visit it with a private tour.
+There aren’t many buses to get to the Wadi Rum and once you arrive there I suggest you visit it with a private tour such as this one.
 This way you can enjoy the experience to the full and you can try things like a camel ride at sunset (although not exactly the most comfortable experience) or drinking tea with the Bedouins.

 By booking a tour you can visit the most beautiful areas, which can only be accessed with a 4X4 vehicle, and they’ll take you to see the sunset in the best places.
 Usually over some small mountains from where you can have a panoramic view of the landscape.